Melvin Watt

 Overview

-Melvin Watt was born in Steele Creek, Mecklenburg County, North Carolina on August 26, 1945 and grew up in a Charlotte suburb called Dixie.
-After graduating from the University of North Carolina in 1967, he went on to earn a J.D. at Yale Law School in 1970 and then became a civil rights lawyer.
-He served one term in the North Carolina state senate (from 1985 to 1986), and he managed several of Harvey Gantt‘s political campaigns (including Gantt’s unsuccessful race for the U.S. Senate in 1990).
+Melvin Watt was born in Steele Creek, North Carolina on August 26, 1945 and grew up in a Charlotte suburb called Dixie.
+After graduating in 1967 with a B.S. degree in Business Administration from the University of North Carolina at Chapel Hill, he went on to earn a J.D. at Yale Law School in 1970 and then spent 22 years (1970-1992) as a civil-rights lawyer with the firm formerly known as Chambers, Stein, Ferguson, and Becton, where he specialized in minority-business and economic-development law.
+A lifelong Democrat, Watt also served one term (1985-1987) in the North Carolina state senate.
+Moreover, he managed several of Harvey Gantt‘s political campaigns — including Gantt’s successful runs for Charlotte city council (in the 1970s and ’80s) and Charlotte mayor (in the 1980s), as well as his failed bid for the U.S. Senate in 1990.

 • against Megan’s Law, which requires the registration of sex offenders (he was the only member of Congress to oppose this measure);